Alfresco/docs-alfresco/transform-service/latest/install/zip.md

     bin/activemq start
     ```

-    For more information on installing and configuring ActiveMQ, see [Configuring ActiveMQ](LINK)).
+    For more information on installing and configuring ActiveMQ, see [Configuring ActiveMQ](LINK).

     Check the output to ensure that it starts successfully.